| | | | | |

 PC requirements are the other half of the VR question.
 My best graphics card for Microsoft Flight Simulator guide covers the GPU tier ladder for MSFS 2024 from RTX 4060 Ti through RTX 5090.
 The short version: MSFS 2024 is more CPU-bound than people expect; the GPU matters most if you’re committed to VR or high-density payware aircraft like the PMDG 777 or iniBuilds A350.

 This is the long bit, and it deserves to be.
 Here’s the cheat sheet so you can jump straight in: stick + throttle (HOTAS) for fighters and military, yoke + throttle quadrant for airliners and GA, rudder pedals matter regardless.
-Force feedback is genuinely worth it for fixed-wing in 2026 – MOZA’s AB9 made that real, the AB6 made it affordable, and the upcoming WinWing FFB base will make it a category.
+Force feedback is genuinely worth it for fixed-wing in 2026 – MOZA’s AB9 base made that real, the AB6 bundle made it affordable, and the WinCTRL Cyber Taurus FFB base (now shipping) made it a category.
 The buyer’s guides below cover every category.

 MOZA AB9 review